AdrianR25/DynamicServers/README.md

+[IN DEVELOPMENT]
 # DynamicServers
-Reward players by providing a private server.
-Ingame.
+Let players have private servers in your network.